raulG91/caixabank-backend-py-bankingapp/README.md

 **Q2: Can I add resources that are not in requirements.txt?**

 A2: Yes, new resources can be added if necessary.
 Remember to add them to the `requirements.txt` file.

+## Installation

+In file  `config.py` you will need to set up your `SECRET_KEY` and `JWT_TOKEN` values.
+Since the application is dockerised, only needs to execute `docker compose up -d` and it will generate necessary docker images.
+After generating docker images, you can use the API.